xXleylaXx/vio-llvm/README.md

 The LLVM project has adopted a [code of conduct](https://llvm.org/docs/CodeOfConduct.html) for participants to all modes of communication within the project.

+## How to install for vio-swkit

+just do:
+'''
+chmod +x install.sh
+./install.sh
+'''

 ## How ViO was built

 ```